Jo-Ming/Motion/README.md

 # Motion

 This was a project I did at University, as the technology was really new at the time, there was very few sources, examples, and references online and so it took a lot of time to figure some of this stuff out.
-I hope this can help give some people an idea of how to implement the CMU model and save them a lot of time so they can implement them into their own awesome projects :).
+I hope this can help give some people an idea of how to implement the CMU model and save them a lot of time so they can implement them into their own awesome projects whilst hopefully finding better ways to do things :).

 At the end, if I remember, I'll discuss potential methods to improve performance.
 Also environment setup might be quite different depending on hardware, this was by far one of the most annoying parts as it is mostly a process of denial and error.
+Apologies for using images instead of code blocks, I already had these images saved so I thought it would be quicker to use those instead.
+I may change this in the future.

 ## Abstract